 The ASIANetwork Exchange is the journal of ASIANetwork, a consortium of around 160 North American colleges, that strives to strengthen the role of Asian Studies within the framework of liberal arts education.
-It is a peer-reviewed publication, catering primarily to faculty appointed in liberal arts institutions with programs in Asian Studies.
+Originally a newsletter, then a journal, in Fall 2011 the Exchange became a peer-reviewed publication, catering primarily to faculty appointed in liberal arts institutions with programs in Asian Studies.
 The ASIANetwork Exchange seeks to publish current research, as well as high-quality pedagogical essays written by specialists and non-specialists alike.
 We are particularly interested in publishing articles, book and media reviews that address the needs of the undergraduate classroom.

 For articles published prior to Fall 2011 please visit this page: http://ane.openlibhums.org/